jerryxh/wp-ecommerce-compare-products/readme.txt

 == Upgrade Notice ==

+= 2.1.5.5 =
+Upgrade now for 2 new framework code tweaks to keep your plugin in tip top running order.

 = 2.1.5.4 =
 Update now for a bug fix - a3 Plugin Framework conflict with WP e-Commerce tax rates and full compatibility with WP e-Commerce v 3.8.14.1 and WordPress v 3.9.1.